 But I really doubt that this is the sole explanation.
 Attacks from these dogs are far more than expected compared to other breeds of the same size or even larger.
 Yes, all dogs can bite.
 But pit bulls have the fighting nature and the strength that distinguishes them that leads to the greater likelihood of being involved in a serious attack than most, if not all, dog breeds.
-You can love pit bulls and vow to protect them to death and still acknowledge this fact.
+You can love pit bulls and vow to protect them to death and still acknowledge this.

 Listen, I don’t think the problem is the pit bulls.
 Instead, it is the owners and how they are raised.
-But whatever the root cause, some dog breeds attack at the same great rate than other dogs and some cause more substantial injuries.
-There are many published studies that indicate pit bull terriers — for whatever reason — are more dangerous to public safety than any other breed.
+But whatever the root cause, some dog breeds attack at the same great rate than other dogs, and some cause more substantial injuries.
+There are many published studies that show pit bull terriers — for whatever reason — are more dangerous to public safety than any other breed.

 The Practical Problem of Pit Bull Laws

-A “pit bull,” is defined as any dog that is an American Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier, or any dog displaying the majority of physical traits of any one or more of the above breeds, or any dog exhibiting those distinguishing characteristics which substantially conform to the standards established by the American Kennel Club or United Kennel Club for any of the above breeds.
+A “pit bull,” is defined as any dog that is an American Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier, or any dog displaying most physical traits of any one or more of the above breeds, or any dog exhibiting those distinguishing characteristics which substantially conform to the standards established by the American Kennel Club or United Kennel Club for any of the above breeds.

 How do you prove a dog’s lineage?
 I have no idea.